-BLOCK: He says he hasn't decided whom he will appoint to succeed current Secretary of State Hillary Clinton, but Rice is clearly a frontrunner for the job.
-As NPR's Michele Kelemen reports, Republicans are vowing to block her and are calling for a Watergate-style congressional committee to look into Benghazi.
+Obama says he hasn't decided on who he will appoint, but Rice is clearly a front-runner.
+Republicans are vowing to block her and they are calling for a Watergate-style congressional committee to look into Benghazi.

-KELEMEN: McCain says he will do whatever is necessary to block Rice if she's nominated to become the next secretary of state.
-Lindsay Graham of South Carolina echoed that sentiment.
+McCain says he will do "whatever is necessary" to block Rice if she's nominated to become the next secretary of state.
+Republican Sen. Lindsay Graham of South Carolina echoed that sentiment.

-KELEMEN: The language has been harsh.
-McCain says Rice is not qualified, and Graham says he doesn't trust her.
+The language has been harsh: McCain says Rice is not qualified, and Graham says he doesn't trust her.

-KELEMEN: But Susan Rice is a trusted adviser to President Obama.
-She is a member of his cabinet, and as U.N. ambassador, she advocated for tougher sanctions on Iran and played a key role in facilitating international action on Libya.
-President Obama says she has served with, quote, "toughness and grace."
+But Rice is a trusted adviser to President Obama.
+She is a member of his Cabinet, and as U.N. ambassador, she advocated for tougher sanctions on Iran and played a key role in facilitating international action on Libya.
+Obama says she has served with "toughness and grace."

-KELEMEN: State Department and CIA officials have been briefing members of Congress in a series of closed-door meetings this week.
-President Obama says he will put forward every bit of information he has on Benghazi.
-It's not clear if that will be enough to help Susan Rice get confirmed by the Senate.
-President Obama says he hasn't made his selection for secretary of state yet.
-Ambassador Rice also avoided questions about her future when she spoke earlier this week to reporters in New York.
+It's unclear if that would be enough to help Rice get confirmed by the Senate.
+Obama says he hasn't made his selection for secretary of state yet.
+Rice also avoided questions about her future when she spoke earlier this week to reporters in New York.

-KELEMEN: She's made no secret, though, that she wants to be back in Washington with her family and in a prominent role in a second-term Obama administration.
-Michele Kelemen, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+She has made no secret, though, that she wants to be back in Washington with her family and in a prominent role in a second-term Obama administration.